BolivarTech/Evolutionary_Linear_Kalman_Filter_Tuning/README.md

 This project demonstrates the use of a Kalman Filter to process and filter noisy signals.
 The project includes a synthetic signal generator, noise addition, and a Kalman Filter implementation.
 Additionally, it performs a grid search to find the optimal parameters for the Kalman Filter.

+A evolutionary algorithm option is available to find the optimal parameters for the Kalman Filter.
+The algorithm is based on a genetic algorithm that evolves a population of Kalman Filter parameters to minimize the error between the filtered signal and the true signal.

+## References

+- The genetic algorithm implementation is based on the DEAP library: https://deap.readthedocs.io/en/master/

 ## Project Structure

 - `KalmanFilter.py`: Contains the implementation of the Kalman Filter.